 The most scenic state park in New Jersey from Melissa at Portly Passengers.

 Spread across two states, Washington Crossing State Park is where the pivotal events of the American Revolution took place on Christmas day 1776 when George Washington and the Continental Army crossed the Delaware River on their way to Trenton.
-The land on both the Pennsylvania and New Jersey side of the river was preserved and is maintained today to offer visitors with some great space to learn American history and enjoy nature.
+The sites on both the Pennsylvania and New Jersey side of the river was preserved and is maintained today to offer visitors with the opportunity to learn about this moment in American history and enjoy nature.

 Throughout the year re-enactors give visitors the unique experience of interactive history on both sides of the river, culminating with the yearly re-enactment of Washington’s crossing each Christmas day.

 The New Jersey side of the park sits just on the other side of River road (Route 29), which leads you North into Lambertville, NJ or South into Trenton.
 Inside the park, two trails are dedicated to horseback riding and biking along with 11 walking trails.
-This includes the Continental Lane Trail, where visitors can experience the walk of Washington and his soldiers from Johnson Ferry House to Bear Tavern Road on their way to Trenton to beat the Hessians.
+This includes the Continental Lane Trail, where visitors can experience the walk of Washington and his soldiers from Johnson Ferry House to Bear Tavern Road on their way to Trenton.

 For more from Melissa find her on Facebook.